 Attachment trauma is also known as Developmental Trauma.

-Complex trauma is the result of being exposed to emotional, psychological and physical abuse, or profound neglect over some time.
-These events usually occur early in life, and it disrupts many aspects of the person’s early development and the formation of self-identity.
+Complex trauma results from being exposed to emotional, psychological and physical abuse or profound neglect over some time.
+These events usually occur early in life, disrupting many aspects of the person’s early development and the formation of self-identity.
 It is an attachment trauma plus other traumatic encounters.

 A person may develop Complex Trauma from a single event, such as sexual assault, or multiple occasions—for example, bullying and exposure to family violence.

 A person may develop PTSD after witnessing or experiencing a terrifying event, such as an accident, sexual assault or abuse.
 Symptoms of PTSD may include flashbacks, nightmares and severe anxiety, as well as uncontrollable thoughts about the event.
 A person who has PTSD may face temporary difficulty adjusting and coping with their daily lives for some time.

 How trauma affects an individual depends on many factors, including the person's characteristics, developmental processes, social, cultural factors and the events themselves.